fossasia/badgeyay/api/docs/installation/localvir.md

 ```sh
 (badgeyay)$ pip install -r requirements.txt
 ```
-* Create the database.
+* **Step 2** - Create the database.
 For that we first open the psql shell.
 Go to the directory where your postgres file is stored.

 ```sh
 $ sudo -u postgres psql